 As a requirement of participation with this shipping company, all passengers must purchase travel insurance with a minimum medical, evacuation, and repatriation coverage of $200,000 and this insurance must cover personal injury and emergency medical expenses.
 Passengers must be able to provide proof of insurance purchase and adequate coverage as per the required amounts above.
 Passengers are responsible for advising their insurer of the type of travel, destination(s), and activities included in their booking so that the insurer may provide appropriate coverage.
 It is the passenger's responsibility to ensure that they have sufficient coverage and comply with the terms of the applicable insurance plans.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips strongly recommends that all passengers also purchase comprehensive travel protection that includes cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.

-Limited availability; advance booking is highly recommended.
+Limited availability; advance booking required.
 Restricted to 20 kayakers and two guides per outing.
 Venture out to sheltered bays and areas known for calmer waters on small group kayaking excursions led by expert kayaking guides.
 Passengers who participate in the sea kayak program should have a working knowledge of sea kayaking strokes, entries, and exits (including a “wet exit”).
 Outings last approximately 2-4 hours and are guided and supervised by professional kayak guides who have experience in cold-water regions paddling near ice and marine mammals.
 Please contact ExpeditionTrips for details.

 Tierra del Fuego National Park:

-Airfare; mandatory travel insurance; passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages except coffee, tea and water; kayaking; fuel surcharge may apply.
+Airfare; mandatory travel insurance; passport and visa fees; discretionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages except coffee, tea and water; kayaking; camping; fuel surcharge may apply.

 PHOTOS: © Gary Arndt (Antarctica Penguins), © Daniel Sendecki (Vernadsky Mountains), © Leo Tamburri (Salisbury Plains Penguins), © G Adventures (Camping, Kayakers, Zodiac, Penguins on Hillside, Sunset)